 - Introduction to

 - e-Research and e-Science

 - Grids

 - e-Infrastructure

 - Grid concepts

 - Grids Where are we now?

+- Enabling the research of the future

+- and for early adopters... the present!

 'e-Science is about global collaboration in key areas of science, and the next generation of infrastructure that will enable it.'